rcbops-cookbooks/swift-lite/README.md

 backported versions of swift by adding recipe[osops-utils::packages], or by adding a package repo to point to newer swift before running any of the proxy or server recipes.

+The names of the roles are important, and example roles (which can be extened) are in contrib/roles.

 License and Author